William Roy Johnson, 77 - The Panolian

 William Roy Johnson, 77, passed away Saturday, Feb.
 11, 2023, at Baptist Memorial Hospital of North MS in Oxford.

-A graveside service will be 1 p.m.
-Tuesday, Feb.
+A graveside service was held Tuesday, Feb.
 14, at Forrest Memorial Park in Batesville.

 William was born Nov.
-15, 1945, to the late Walter Leroy Johnson and Ruby Pauline Reed in Quitman Count.
+15, 1945 to the late Walter Leroy Johnson and Ruby Pauline Reed in Quitman County.
 He worked as a heavy equipment operator during his lifetime until retirement.
 In his spare-time he enjoyed playing poker, fishing, cooking and watching TV.
 Most of all, he loved spending time with his family.

 In addition to his parents, William was preceded in death by one daughter, Tammy Lewis; two brothers, Robert Paul Gardner, Walter Horace Johnson; one grandchild, Christopher Paul Lewis.